-APPROX_COUNT_DISTINCT() is nice new function announced currently to be in public preview for Azure.
+APPROX_COUNT_DISTINCT() is a nice new function announced currently to be in public preview for Azure.
 Being well known for Oracle users is now joining (like many other things:)) also the Microsoft world.

 This function is designed to provide aggregations across large data sets where responsiveness is more critical than absolute precision.
-It evaluates an expression for each row in a group, and returns the approximate number of unique non-null values in a group.
+It evaluates an expression for each row in a group and returns the approximate number of unique non-null values in a group.

 It accepts an expression of any type, except image, sql_variant, ntext, or text.